paulpham157/tut-rclone-mac-nghien-gg/.gemini/styleguide.md

-# Auto Sync Fork Node.js Style Guide
+# Style Guide

 # Important
 When chatting with the user, use Vietnamese language to explain to the user.

 # Introduction
 This style guide outlines the coding conventions for the project.
-The project can use Node.js, Python, or any other languages.
+The project can use Node.js, Python, Golang and/or any other languages (There may even be bash shell, yml, config...).

 # Key Principles
 * **Readability:** Code should be easy to understand for all team members.